sanyassyed/sf_eviction/README.md

 ### PROJECT CREATION VIA CLI
 - [Documentation](https://cloud.google.com/sdk/docs)
-1. Create the GCP Project by executing the below from the project folder in the terminal
+1. **Create the GCP Project** by executing the below from the `sf_eviction` project folder in the terminal

         ```bash
         # Follow instructions to setup your project and do the intial project setup
-        gcloud init --no-browser
+        gcloud init --no-browser --skip-diagnostics
         # Select Option 2 - Create a new configuration
         # Enter configuration name (enter the project name here): sf-eviction
         # Choose the account you would like to use to perform operations for this configuration: 1 (your gmail account)